project-fifo/docs/technical/api/ipranges.rst

    :status 404: the session was not found
    :status 503: one or more subsystems could not be reached

-   :>json string UUID: UUID of the IPrange(s ???)
+   :>json string UUID: UUID of the IPrange
-   :>json string name: name of the ???
+   :>json string name: name of the IPrange

-   :>json string network:
-   :>json string netmask:
-   :>json string gateway:
-   :>json string tag:
+   :>json string network: network using the IPrange :>json string netmask: netmask of the network using the IPrange :>json string gateway: gateway of the network using the IPrange :>json string tag: network tag
-   :>json integer vlan:
+   :>json integer vlan: vlan of the network using the IPrange

    :>json array free: list of free IPs
    :>json array used: list of used IPs